reslp/binner/README.md

 USAGE EXAMPLES
 ========

-binner can run multiple binning software.
+binner can run multiple binning programs.
 The components of different binners are contained as individual Docker containers.
 It is not necessary to install them individually.
 Most metagenomic binners need an assembly and the associated read files used to create the assembly.
-Binner expects that the Assembly to filter is provided in FASTA format and the read files in FASTQ format.
-Assembly and reads should be in the same directory. binner should be executed in this directory.
+Binner expects that the Assembly to filter is provided in FASTA format and the read files in FASTQ format. binner creates output in the directory it is executed in.

 Additionally binner can perform downstream analyses to evaluate (with BUSCO and QUAST) and aggregate (with multiqc) binning results.